martincostello/apple-fitness-workout-mapper/docs/getting-started.md

 >
 > ![Windows unblock file dialog](./images/unblock-application.png "Unblocking the AppleFitnessWorkoutMapper.exe file")

-To run Apple Fitness Workout Mapper, double-click the `AppleFitnessWorkoutMapper.exe` file to start the application.
-If the application is running successfully, you should see a window similar to the one below.
+To run Apple Fitness Workout Mapper, double-click the `AppleFitnessWorkoutMapper` (or `AppleFitnessWorkoutMapper.exe`) file to start the application.
+If the application is running successfully, you should see a terminal window similar to the one shown below.

 ![Application running](./images/application-running.png "The AppleFitnessWorkoutMapper.exe file to run the application")

-If the application is running successfully you should see no errors or warnings logged to the terminal and the addresses the application is running on.
+If the application is running successfully you should see no errors or warnings logged to the terminal and the URL the application is listening on.

 To open the application, copy one of the URLs as highlighted below from the terminal window and visit it in your preferred web browser.
 The default recommended